endurantgames/cosmiclegends/src/setting/what.md

 - **Lucky Star**[]{.icon-female} Teen heroine with luck-based powers.
 Member of the Junior Legends of America.
 - **Man in Black, The**[]{.icon-male} Sorceror and arch-enemy of Obsidius Rex.
 - **Marlinspike**[]{.icon-male} *deceased* Teen aquatic hero and student at Technopolis Academy who was killed by Glytch.
-- **Magnus Malign, Marquis of Vadyvokia**[]{.icon-male   } Technomagical genius, absolute ruler of Vadyvokia, and perhaps the most dangerous man on Earth.
+- **Magnus Merlyn Malign, Marquis of Vadyvokia**[]{.icon-male   } Technomagical genius, absolute ruler of Vadyvokia, and perhaps the most dangerous man on Earth.
 Ex-husband of Vespa I, and father of Vespa 2.0.
 - **Master Magister (John A. Dee VI)**[]{.icon-male} *retired* Grandfather of Jack Dee.
 - **Neutrino**[]{.icon-female } Cosmic-powered energy projector and mother of Energy Boy.
 Not a team player.
 - **Phineas Pann, Dr.**[]{.icon-male   } *deceased* Criminal scientist and inventor; arch-enemy of Vespa and co-founder of N.O.V.A.
 Labs.
 Killed by the Verdict.